peregoniccolo/BOTK-amlo/CONTRIBUTING.md

 “I hereby assign copyright in this code to the project, to be licensed under the same terms as the rest of the code.”

-## Set-up of a local developmente workstation
+## Set-up of a local development workstation

 The platform is shipped with a [Docker](https://docker.com) setup that makes it easy to get a containerized environment up and running.
 If you do not already have Docker on your computer,